gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

 ------------------------------------------------------------

 * The sphinx-togglebutton Extension adds the ability to Collapse Sphinx admonitions (notes, warnings, etc) so that their content is hidden until users click a toggle button.
+* * To use ``sphinx-togglebutton``, make the changes to the conf.py file that are detailed at :ref:`VSCode conf.py`.

-* From the cmd prompt install the Sphinx Extension: sphinx-togglebutton:
+* Install the Sphinx Extension: sphinx-togglebutton:

 .. code-block::